trb-a/cumalis-lisp/README.md

     * Complex / fraction number is not implemented.
     * 1.0 and 1 is same value. (like Javascript's number primitive).
     * "exact" means Number.isSafeInteger is true in Javascript.
-    * In S-expressions, hexadecial, octal, binary literals can't have digits.
+    * In S-expressions, hexadecimal, octal, binary literals can't have digits.
   - Limited syntax-rules support.
     * Only lists are supported for now.
 No vector rules.
     * Only flat patterns are supported.
 No nested patterns.